 As with most rural communities in Tanzania, families rely on wood for their main source of fuel which is contributing to significant deforestation.
 To this end, we do whatever we can to minimise our impact on our natural resources.

-Each of our classrooms has been constructed with a large concrete gutter at the back in order to collect rainwater from the roof, and thanks to donors, we have been able to purchase 5,000 litre tanks for storage so that this water can be used when piped water is unavailable.
+Each of our classrooms has been constructed with a large concrete gutter at the back in order to harvest rainwater from the roof, and thanks to donors, we have been able to purchase 5,000 litre tanks for storage so that this water can be used when piped water is unavailable.

 At the front of each building we have gardens which are watered naturally by the rain or by recycling our waste water.